+Petitioner's Name Steve Kirk

+Name of Organization Washingto on State House of Representitives

+Mailing Address

+City Tacoma State WA Zip Code 98444

+Telephone Email

+COMPLETING AND SENDING PETIT ION FORM

+• Check all of the boxes that apply.

+Provide relevant examples.

+Include suggested language for a ru le, if possible.

+• Attach additional pages, if needed.

+h authority to adopt or administer the rule.
+Here is a list of agencies and eg.wa.gov/CodeReviser/Documents/RClist.htm.

+INFORMATION ON RULE PETITION

+Agency responsible for adopting or administering the rule:

+5

-Petitioner's Name Steve Kirl Oy .
-Name of Organization Washingto on State House of Representitives Mailing Address City Tacoma State WA Zip Code 98444 Telephone Email COMPLETING AND SENDING PETIT ION FORM • Check all of the boxes that apply.
-Provide relevant examples. • Include suggested language for a ru ile, if possible. • Attach additional pages, if needed.
-Send your petition to the agency with authority to adopt or administer the rule.
-Here is a list of agencies and their rules coordinators: http://www.leg.wa.gov/CodeReviser/Documents/RClist.htm.
-INFORMATION ON RULE PETITION Agency responsible for adopting or administering the rule: Office of Insurance Commissioner 1.
-NEW RULE - I am requesting the agency to adopt a new rule. ✓ The subject (or purpose) of the is rule is: Automobile property damage claims settlement practices ✓ The rule is needed because: Some insurers are engaged in unfair and deceptive claims settlement practic steering of consumers to insurance "preferred or approved" shops, price fixin bid rigging, short paying of claims, unreasonable denial of benefits, unsafe vehicle repairs being performed The new rule would affect the following people or groups: Auto insurers and consumers
+1. NEW RULE - I am requesting t he agency to adopt a new rule.

+The subject (or purpose) of thi s rule is: Automobile property damage claims settlement practices

+☑ The rule is needed because: Some insurers are engaged in unfair and deceptive claims settlement practice steering of consumers to insurance "preferred or approved" shops, price fixing bid rigging, short paying of claims, unreasonable denial of benefits, unsafe vehicle repairs being performed

+The new rule would affect the following people or groups: Auto insurers and consumers